-The Azure Internet of Things (IoT) is a collection of Microsoft-managed cloud services that let you connect, monitor, and control your IoT assets at scale.
+The Azure Internet of Things (IoT) is a collection of Microsoft-managed cloud services, edge components, and SDKs that let you connect, monitor, and control your IoT assets at scale.
 In simpler terms, an IoT solution is made up of IoT devices that communicate with cloud services.

 The following diagram shows a high-level view of the components in a typical IoT solution.
 This article focuses on the key groups of components: devices, IoT cloud services, other cloud services, and solution-wide concerns.
 Other articles in this section provide more detail on each of these components.

 To build an IoT solution for your business, you typically evaluate your solution by using the managed app platform approach.
 You can build your enterprise solution by using either the platform services or the managed app platform approach.

 A managed app platform lets you quickly evaluate your IoT solution by reducing the number of decisions needed to achieve results.
 The managed app platform takes care of most infrastructure elements in your solution, letting you focus on adding industry knowledge and evaluating the solution.
 Azure IoT Central is a managed app platform.